Carlos Buhler

 Carlos Buhler (born October 17, 1954, in Harrison, New York) is one of America's leading high altitude mountaineers.
 Buhler's specialty is high-standard mountaineering characterized by small teams, no oxygen, minimal gear and equipment, and relatively low amounts of funding; yielding first ascents of difficult routes in challenging conditions, such as the Himalayan winter season.

+Early life, education, and personal life

-Buhler is a graduate of The Putney School and attended SYA Spain (then based in Barcelona), of School Year Abroad (SYA) as a high school junior during the 1970-1971 school year.
-While at SYA, he first connected with the Spanish climbing community, sparking a mountaineering career that has spanned five decades.
-In 2024 he was recognized with the Distinguished Alumni Award for his incredible mountaineering career, promoting environmentally responsible expeditions and cross-cultural collaboration, and his advisory work on leadership and teamwork, drawing on his expedition experience to enhance cross-cultural communication in corporate settings.
+Buhler graduated from The Putney School in Putney, Vermont.
+As a junior in high school, he attended a School Year Abroad (SYA) program in Barcelona, where his exposure to the Spanish climbing community sparked his lifelong mountaineering career.
+In 2024, he received a distinguished alumni award from SVA for his outdoor expeditions as well as his work that draws on his mountaineering experience to enhance cross-cultural communication in corporate settings.

-He is a 1978 graduate of the Huxley College of the Environment, Western Washington University.
-He is a recipient of the university's Distinguished Alumni Award, and currently resides in Canmore, Alberta, Canada.
+In 1978, Buhler graduated from Western Washington University's College of the Environment.
+He later received the university's distinguished alumni award.

+Buhler lives in Canmore, Alberta, Canada.
 He has two children.